- Altitude Sickness: Navigating the Highs and Lows

 Establishing Base and Intermediate Camps

-Medical Supplies: Sourcing and organizing a comprehensive medical kit tailored to high-altitude challenges require careful planning.
+- Medical Supplies: Sourcing and organizing a comprehensive medical kit tailored to high-altitude challenges requires careful planning.

 Preserving the Environment: Balancing Ascents and Conservation on Nepal's 6000-meter Peaks